Carry Trade Strategy — What Is It? (Backtest)

 Is carry trade arbitrage?

-Carry trade and arbitrage are similar, but they are not the same unless when the arbitrage is based on interest rate differences.
 Arbitrage trading is when a trader tries to gain from discrepancies in the price of an asset or related assets.
-The trader may buy and sell currency prices that are divergent at the time but are extremely likely, at least according to empirical evidence, to rapidly converge, offering him some profits when he closes the trade.
+The trader may buy and sell divergent currency prices at the time but is extremely likely, at least according to empirical evidence, to rapidly converge, offering him some profits when he closes the trade.

 On the other hand, carry trade aims to borrow at a low interest rate to invest in an asset that offers higher returns.
 It includes any trade where the investor buys a higher yielding asset, such as a high dividend stock, a high interest rate bond, or a commodity in strong backwardation (what is backwardation?), while shorting a similar but lower-yielding asset (such as a non-dividend paying stock, a low interest rate bond, a commodity in contango).